getlantern/lantern/README.md

 # lantern_windows_386.exe: PE32 executable for MS Windows (GUI) Intel 80386 32-bit
 ```

-IMPORTANT - Proxy settings on Windows 10 seem to be sensitive to code signing,
-so it's best to use `mage package-windows` as described below.

 ### Building for OSX

 Lantern supports the amd64 architecture on OSX.
 In order to build Lantern on